-The US is home to the mighty American Arbitration Association (AAA), which grew from a demand for domestic commercial arbitration.
-When it started to seek an international name, the AAA hit some obstacles.
-One was its name, which didn’t sound very neutral, and led it to adopt a different persona – the ICDR – for foreign-related work.
+The United States is home to the mighty American Arbitration Association (AAA).
+When it first sought to attract international cases, it hit some obstacles.
+One was its name, which didn’t sound very neutral.
+This led to a different persona – the “ICDR” – for foreign-related work.

 - International Centre for Dispute Resolution (ICDR)/American Arbitration Association (AAA)